BLOCKCHAIN WORKSHOPS - 7TH EDITION

 Can blockchain technologies break new ground in increased health and education, poverty reduction and shared prosperity?
-Can trustless blockchain technologies be applied to promote economic opportunity, community-building and stakeholder collaboration?
+Can trusted, trustless technologies be applied to promote economic opportunity, community-building and stakeholder collaboration?
 How can we leverage blockchains for current social and economic systems in Africa?

 6:00 PM - 7:00 PM Closing Fireside Chat: “Looking Towards The Future”

 Madaraka Estate, Ole Sangale Road P.O.
 Box 59857, 0020